DonutsDelivery/Free-Radio-NoAds-NoTalk/radcapradio/README.md

 # RadCap Radio Plasma Widget

-This KDE Plasma **6** widget lists radio genres from **radcap.ru**.
-The user interface now uses **Kirigami** components for a modern look.
-Selecting a genre loads the radio channels for that category.
-Clicking a channel starts streaming with play/stop and volume controls always available at the bottom of the widget.
+This KDE Plasma **6** widget lists radio genres from a bundled dataset.
+The user interface uses **Kirigami** components for a modern look.
+Selecting a genre shows the channels contained in `radiodata.js`; clicking a channel starts streaming with play/stop and volume controls always available at the bottom of the widget.

-The widget retrieves the HTML pages from `radcap.ru` and extracts links ending in `m3u`, `pls` or `xspf`.
-These links are used as the stream source for playback.
+No network access is required at runtime since the station list is hard coded.
+The selected playlist format (`xspf` or `m3u`) is appended to each station URL when playback begins.

 ## Installation